thenerdery/dot-net-standards/Logging.md

 Overly chatty messaging that would not add value to logs other than being able to trace exactly what is occurring or dumping entire sets of data.

-These statements SHOULD only be enabled temporarily for diagnostic reasons, and additionally should be removed before being committed to source control.
+These statements SHOULD only be enabled temporarily for diagnostic reasons, and additionally SHOULD be removed before being committed to source control.
 Exceptions can be made if critical to gain insight into an environment you do not have direct debug access to.

 It is NOT RECOMMENDED to persist this information to a store during normal operation.